 - Holding one of your children as a newborn baby - Some other particularly beautiful experience with one of your children - A favorite family Christmas memory - Playing with a favorite pet - An especially positive time with friends - Some beautiful nature experience (visit National Parks to collect these!) - Thoroughly enjoying your favorite meal/dish/food. - B. Multiple memories to build momentum.
 Appreciation momentum builds as one works with several positive memories in succession.
 If the recipient gets stuck in particularly intense negative emotions when working with traumatic memories later in this training series, it will be very valuable to have several memories available because this will provide an especially strong positive memory and appreciation safety net.
 Therefore, it is important for the recipient to use new memories each time they do the positive-memory-appreciation step in the next several exercises, so that they develop a generous (as opposed to just adequate) collection of positive memories.
-Also, if there is time it is ideal to do several laps with this positive-memory-appreciation exercise so that each recipient can gather even more positive memories. - C. Take notes for safety net coaching: Later in this training series, if the recipient gets really stuck in a bad place when they are working with trauma, you will need to provide detailed, extended safety-net coaching you will need to help them get back to their positive memories by reminding them of the specific details of their positive memories and then encouraging them to recall and describe these details again.
+Also, if there is time it is ideal to do several laps with this positive-memory-appreciation exercise so that each recipient can gather even more positive memories. - C. Take notes for safety net coaching: Later in this series of exercises, if the recipient gets really stuck in a bad place when they are working with trauma, you will need to provide detailed, extended safety-net coaching you will need to help them get back to their positive memories by reminding them of the specific details of their positive memories and then encouraging them to recall and describe these details again.
 So both the facilitator and observer should take brief notes on the pages provided for collecting positive memories (the recipient should also make brief notes after the exercise).
-Come up with a one or two-word label for each memory, and then also note down a few words to help you remember details you would use as reminders/prompts for implementing the safety net. - D. Confidentiality: The other people in your practice group will share poignant, personal, sensitive, vulnerable details in the context of these exercises.
-It is very important that you not share any of the details from others' sessions without their permission.
-If recipients share poignant, beautiful material that you would like to be able to share with others, please ask their permission. - E. Practice groups should stay the same (if at all possible): When we get to the final two exercises, if a recipient gets stuck in intense negative emotions and needs rigorous coaching to help them get back to their positive memories and appreciation, it is very helpful for the other members of their exercise group to know the details of several of their positive memories (from being with them in the previous exercises where they described these details).
-So it is actually fairly important for the groups to stay the same throughout the series of training exercises, if at all possible.
+Come up with a one or two-word label for each memory, and then also note down a few words to help you remember details you would use as reminders/prompts for implementing the safety net. - D. Confidentiality: Others on your practice team will share personal details, and will have personal, poignant, vulnerable experiences in the context of their Immanuel encounters.
+It is very important that you not share any of their details without their permission.
+If there are details you find especially meaningful and would like to be able to share with others, please ask the recipient's permission. - E. Practice teams should stay the same (if at all possible): When you get to the final two exercises, if the recipient gets stuck in intense negative emotions and needs rigorous coaching to help them get back to their positive memories and appreciation, it is very helpful for the other member(s) of their practice team to know the details of several of their positive memories (from being with them in the previous exercises where they described these details).
+So it is actually fairly important for the teams to stay the same throughout the series of training exercises, if at all possible.

-F. Practical considerations for breaking into practice groups:
+F. Practical considerations for breaking into practice teams:

-- The ideal number for practice groups is three.
-(A group of three provides a facilitator, a recipient, and an observer/intercessor/assistant, and it will protect against pair bonding while still small enough to be efficient with respect to time.) - It's okay to work in groups of two if you are not at risk for inappropriate pair bonding (for example, you are here with your spouse, or your grandmother, or a sibling, or some other arrangement with no risk of inappropriate pair bonding).
-When they are appropriate, groups of two are especially efficient with respect to time.
+- When plenty of time is available, the ideal number for practice teams is three.
+A team of three provides a facilitator, a recipient, and an observer/intercessor/assistant, and it will protect against inappropriate pair bonding. - It's okay to work in teams of two if you are not at risk for inappropriate pair bonding.
+(For example, you are here with your spouse, or your grandmother, or a sibling, or some other arrangement with no risk of inappropriate pair bonding).
+When they are appropriate, teams of two are especially efficient with respect to time.